-We have been pioneering sustainable, holistic community development for 35 years.
+We have been pioneering sustainable, holistic community development for over 35 years.
 We work in many communities affected by inequality that impacts all areas of life.
 So we work in a joined-up way across our communities to create change – economically, socially, physically, spiritually; in education, housing, justice, health, youth, and family support; with people of all ages and in all situations.

 We believe that things can change.
 Where systems leave communities disadvantaged we’re bold about pioneering alternatives and trying new things.
 We’re not satisfied with the status quo where it keeps people trapped in poverty, or constantly at risk of exclusion.